 You can sublet a part of your home, but you need the Housing Executive’s permission in writing.
 As you’re the tenant, you have to live in the property as your main home and you can’t sublet the whole property.
 Introductory tenants aren’t allowed to sublet any part of their home.

-If you have to leave the property for a period of time, say because you have to go into hospital or go into prison you might be able to claim housing benefit to cover the rent while you’re away.
+If you have to leave the property for a period of time, say because you have to go into hospital or go into prison, you might be able to get benefits to cover the rent while you’re away.
 If this isn’t possible, talk to one of our housing advisers who may be able to help you keep your tenancy while you’re not able to live in the property.

 Right to an exchange or swap

 Secure tenants can swap properties with another secure Housing Executive or housing association tenant as long as they have their landlord’s permission.

 The Housing Executive or housing association won’t always agree to a swap.
 There are certain circumstances where permission can be refused.

 - The property being swapped has more rooms than the household moving into it legally needs

 - A court has made an order saying that one or other tenants involved in the swap should be evicted from their property